Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

   - 'csharp'
 ---

 Generics is a powerful feature available in many statically typed languages.
-It offers a way to write code capable of operating against a wide category of types rather than just a specific one, allowing us to build flexible and reusable components without sacrificing type safety.
+It offers a way to write code that seamlessly operates against many different types, by defining a common constraint that they all adhere to.
+This provides the means for building flexible and reusable components without having to sacrifice type safety or introduce unnecessary duplication.

-Even though generics have been in C# for a while now, I still sometimes manage to find new and interesting ways to use them.
-In one of my previous articles, I wrote about a neat trick I came up with that helps achieve [generic return type inference](/blog/return-type-inference) through an unconventional use of implicit conversion operators.
+Even though generics have been around in C# for a while now, I still sometimes manage to find new and interesting ways to use them.
+For example, in one of my [previous articles](/blog/return-type-inference) I wrote about a trick I came up with that helps achieve return type inference for generics, providing an easier way to work with container union types.

-Recently, I was also working on some code involving generics and faced another problem: I needed to define a signature where all of the type arguments were optional, but usable in arbitrary combinations with each other.
-After a bit of time, I found a way to achieve that by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, but applied in relation to types instead of objects.
+Recently, I was also working on some code involving generics and had an unusual challenge: I needed to define a signature where all type arguments were optional, but usable in arbitrary combinations and arities.
+Initially I attempted to do it by introducing type overloads, but that led to an impractical design that I wasn't very fond of.

+After a bit of experimentation, I found a way to solve this problem by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, except applied in relation to types instead of objects.
+The design I arrived at features a domain-specific language that allows consumers to resolve the type they need by "configuring" it in a serious of logical steps.

-In this article, I will explain the problem I was trying to solve and how I was ultimately able to do it with the help of that approach.
-Besides that, I'll show how this pattern can also be applied in some other scenarios to make generic types more discoverable and easier to use.
+In this article, I will show the original problem I was trying to solve and how this approach helped me solve it.
+I will also share some other scenarios where I think this pattern may come in useful.

+## The endpoint problem

+Historically, when building web applications using the [ASP.NET](http://asp.net) framework,...

-## Fluent interfaces
+## Deferred configuration

 In object-oriented programming, _fluent interface_ design is a popular pattern for building interfaces that relies heavily on method chaining.
 It works by establishing a domain language in a form of a sequence of operations that represent human-legible, _fluent_ instructions.